remult-ts/remult-angular-code-samples/src/app/full-page-layout/readme.md

 In this demo we show how to construct a page, using a top part, a bottom part and a middle scroll part.

-To do this, we first need to add the following styies
+To do this, we first need to add the following styles:
 ```scss
 .full-page {
   height: 100%;